Video game market in China

 One of the major opportunities in the female gaming industry.
 Chinese female players have spent around $7 billion on games in 2018 which represents an increase of 13.8% compared to the previous year.
 Furthermore, the amount of female players is estimated to be almost 50% of Chinese gamers.
 Due to these reasons, companies need to take them into consideration.

 Sponsor gaming teams or event to gain visibility

 Another opportunity for foreign companies is to gain visibility by sponsoring professional gaming teams or events.
 Popular eSport gamers are seen as China Key Opinion Leaders (KOLs).
-Sometimes, these KOLs are paid to organize gaming events in which they compete with other KOLs, while being watched by thousands of people around the world.
-The revenue generated from advertisement during competitive events is predicted to increase to more than $1 billion by 2021.
+Sometimes, these KOLs are paid to organize gaming events in which they compete with other KOLs while being watched by thousands of people around the world.
+The revenue generated from advertisements during competitive events is predicted to increase to more than $1 billion by 2021.

-The image below represents the International, an annual esports world championship tournament for the video game Dota 2 which also takes place in china.
+The image below represents the International, an annual esports world championship tournament for the video game Dota 2 which also takes place in China.